Here are answers to some of the questions we regularly receive.

 The Doula may provide support through the vigiling time, and continue with the family for a period following the death – it really depends on the needs and wishes of the family and the types and level of support the individual End of Life Doula is able to provide.

 We expect people who plan to open a business as an end of life doula to conduct their practice in an ethical way.
-Our Association has a Scope of Practice document we have adopted.
+Our Association has a Standard of Practice document we have adopted.

 As important as what End of Life Doulas do, they do not;